ICS® stands for Insured Cash Sweep and CDARS® is the Certificate of Deposit Account Registry Service.

-If you’re looking for a safe and convenient way to enjoy FDIC insurance on deposit amounts larger than the standard FDIC maximum, CDARS might be the best choice for you.
+If you’re looking for a safe and convenient way to enjoy FDIC insurance on deposit amounts larger than the standard FDIC maximum, these programs might be the best choice for you.
 You will be able to work with one bank yet receive the insurance benefits from many.

 1 - Limits apply.
-Funds may be submitted for placement only after an investor enters into a CDARS Deposit Placement Agreement with our bank.
+Funds may be submitted for placement only after an investor enters into a ICS/CDARS Deposit Placement Agreement with our bank.
 This agreement contains important information and conditions regarding the placement of funds.

-3 - Because deposited funds are exchanged on a dollar-for-dollar basis with other banks in the CDARS Network, our bank can use the full amount of a deposit placed through CDARS for local lending, satisfying some investors’ local investment goals/mandates.
+3 - Because deposited funds are exchanged on a dollar-for-dollar basis with other banks in the ICS/CDARS Network, our bank can use the full amount of a deposit placed through ICS/CDARS for local lending, satisfying some investors’ local investment goals/mandates.
 Alternatively, with an investor’s consent, our bank may choose to receive fee income instead of deposits from other banks.
 Under these circumstances, deposited funds would not be available for local lending.

 Your account information is protected; your relationship remains between you and First United Bank.